gajulaakanksha/Finance_PL_BOT/README.md

 ---

 ## Example Queries and Outputs
+Example financial queries such as:
+ - "What are the total expenses for Q2 2023?"
+ - "Show the operating margin for the past 6 months."
  - "What is the gross profit for Q3 2024?"
-  - **Answer**: $X
-  - **Retrieved Data**: Row containing Q3 2024 gross profit.
-- "How do net income and operating expenses compare for Q1 2024?"
-  - **Answer**: Net income was $Y, and operating expenses were $Z.
-  - **Retrieved Data**: Rows containing Q1 2024 net income and operating expenses.

-  4. **Testing**:
-   - Test the model with financial queries such as:
-     - "What is the gross profit for Q3 2024?"
  - "How do the net income and operating expenses compare for Q1 2024?"

----

-## General Guidelines
-- **Containerization**:
-  - Use Docker to containerize the application for seamless deployment.
-- **Code Quality**:
-  - Modular and scalable code with best practices for frontend and backend development.
-- **Performance**:
-  - Optimize the pipeline to handle large documents and multiple queries without latency issues.
-  - Ensure accurate parsing and retrieval of P&L terms for precise question answering.
+  ***1. What are the total expenses for Q2 2023?***

+ ***2. Show the operating margin for the past 6 months***

+ ***3. What is the gross profit for Q3 2024?***

+ ***4. How do the net income and operating expenses compare for Q1 2024?***

 ---

 ## Future Enhancements
 - Add support for other document formats (e.g., Excel, Word).